Botulism is caused by ingestion of preformed toxin produced by Clostridium botulinum. In mink, it is most often caused by ingestion of type C toxin.

-Toxic feed should be removed and sampled for testing, and stored feed or ingredients tested for the toxin.
-Recovered mink are not immune to further challenge.
-Annual vaccination of kits (at 6–8 wk) and breeders with vaccines containing type C botulism toxoid is recommended.
+Suspect feed should be removed and sampled for testing, and stored feed or ingredients should also be tested for the toxin.
+Mink that recover do not develop immunity.
+Annual vaccination of kits (at 6–8 weeks) and breeders with vaccines containing type C botulism toxoid is recommended.
 Additionally, in some geographic areas, slaughter by-products fed to animals are acidified to pH 4.0 or heat-treated to minimize microbial growth.
 Feed should be frozen at –18°C if not fed immediately after preparation.

 Mastitis occurs sporadically on mink farms and may be related to infection with one of several bacteria (eg, staphylococci, streptococci or E coli).
-Staphylococcal mastitis typically results in abscessation of affected glands or subclinical disease evidenced only by mild diarrhea in the dam’s kits.
-Infection with E coli tends to cause peracute, necrotizing mastitis similar to that seen in dairy cattle.
+Staphylococcal mastitis typically results in abscess formation in affected glands or in subclinical disease, with mild diarrhea in the dam’s kits.
+Infection with E coli tends to cause peracute, necrotizing mastitis and endotoxemia similar to that seen in dairy cattle.
 It is unclear whether preweaning diarrhea of kits (commonly referred to as sticky kit syndrome) occurs more often in litters from dams with mastitis.
-Predisposing factors to mastitis include poor nest box and cage sanitation, rough or sharp edges to the entrance of nestboxes, and high bacterial contamination of feed.
-Treatment and prevention involve improving management and treating individual animals or the herd with appropriate antibiotics based on sensitivity testing.
+Predisposing factors to mastitis include poor nest box and cage sanitation, rough or sharp edges at the entrance of nest boxes, and bacterial contamination of feed.
+Prevention and treatment involve improving hygiene and management practices and treating affected females with appropriate antimicrobial agents based on culture and antimicrobial susceptibility testing.

-The source of infection should be determined and eliminated.
+Whenever possible, the most likely source of infection should be determined and eliminated.
 Enteritis often is caused by contaminated or spoiled feed and dirty nest boxes.
-Abscesses are often caused by injury from wire or splintered wood in the pens, awns in hay or straw used for bedding, or spicules of bone in the feed.
-Outbreaks of tularemia, anthrax, brucellosis, tuberculosis, and clostridial infections have been caused by feed contaminated with tissue of animals that have died or are carriers of these infections.
-Careful selection of feed ingredients and disinfection of equipment and pens are important in prevention and control of many infections.
-Dead stock should not be used as mink feed.
+Abscesses are often related to injury from wire or splintered wood in the pens, awns in hay or straw used for bedding, or spicules of bone in the feed.
+Past outbreaks of tularemia, anthrax, brucellosis, tuberculosis, and clostridial infections on mink farms have been caused by providing feed contaminated with tissue of animals that died from or are carriers of these infections.
+Careful selection of feed ingredients and disinfection of equipment and pens are important to prevent and control many potential pathogens.
+Animals found dead should not be used as mink feed.